CumulusNetworks/docs/content/cumulus-linux-511/Monitoring-and-Troubleshooting/Open-Telemetry-Export.md

 ### gRPC OTLP Export

-To configure open telemetry export:
+To configure the open telemetry export destination:

 1. Configure gRPC to communicate with the collector by providing the collector destination IP address or hostname.
 Specify the port to use for communication if it is different from the default port 8443: